DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 strategies targeting the needs of different generational groups in the Barkly, such as the lower levels of digital literacy among older generations, and a lack of understanding of Aboriginal cultural protocols amongst youth.
-These strategies included ‘Divas Cops’ chatroom monitors, mediation of cyber-bullying incidents by the Tennant Creek Council of Elders and Respected Persons, and the creation of Techno Codey/Culture Codey, an online avatar that explains digital and cultural issues surrounding cyber-safety.[^94]
+These strategies included ‘Divas Cops’ chat-room monitors, mediation of cyber-bullying incidents by the Tennant Creek Council of Elders and Respected Persons, and the creation of Techno Codey/Culture Codey, an online avatar that explains digital and cultural issues surrounding cyber-safety.[^94]

-The RIPIA *Cyber Safety Program Report*, which also produced three short film projects and inter-generational artistic activities in response to cyber-safety issues, observes that: ‘The importance of a family and community managed response to cyber safety issues, with the assistance of police, schools and youth workers \[…\] depending on the situation, indicates further consultation, study and the creation of appropriate
+The RIPIA *Cyber Safety Program Report*, which also produced three short film projects and intergenerational artistic activities in response to cyber-safety issues, observes: ‘The importance of a family and community managed response to cyber safety issues, with the assistance of police, schools and youth workers \[…\] depending on the situation, indicates further consultation, study and the creation of appropriate